Rush Limbaugh, the Excellence in Broadcasting Network.

 I probably have spent more time talking about Howard Dean's suggestions to revitalize the party than the rest of the media have.

-I questioned how valuable it is as an issue that's gonna get you guys back to power, but I still mentioned it and the three other things he talked about.
+I questioned how valuable it is as an issue that's going to get you guys back to power, but I still mentioned it and the three other things he talked about.

-I mean, when people on the on the right, you know, call people that have abortions, murderers, or say that the judges who do things that they don't like should be, you know, run out of town and you know, you don't make he was Nobody's saying that.
+I mean, when people on the right, you know, call people that have abortions murderers or say that the judges who do things that they don't like should be, you know, run out of town.

 Now you're starting to exaggerate.